Search by Keyword

 It took the following three hours, from 7 to 10 pm, to record all of the overdubs needed to complete the song.
 The first step was for George to overdub the chords of the song onto track two of the tape with his Gretsch electric guitar using a foot-controlled volume pedal, the same device he had used that same day as an overdub on "I Need You."
 This device was connected to the volume of the guitar to create swells of volume after the chord or note was played.
 When the pedal is used in connection with the tone of the guitar, as by the likes of Jimi Hendrix and Cream, the result became what was famously referred to as a wah-wah pedal.

 Then, onto track three, the excellent three-part harmony was perfected.
-John, Paul and George first had to get the harmonies down and rehearse them, which they did with the help of producer George Martin.
+John, Paul and George first had to get the harmonies down and rehearse them, which they did with the assistance of producer George Martin.
 "They always experimented with close harmony singing," George Martin explains, "all I did was change the odd note."
 It appears that many odd notes were changed in this arrangement because these harmonies lifted and dove in ways that no other Beatles harmonies had done before.

 Many unnumbered attempts at the harmonies were tried until they finally arrived at what was deemed to be acceptable.
 What made it especially cumbersome is that John, Paul and George insisted on hovering around a single microphone and perform these newly-learned harmonies live.
 After this, onto track four of the tape, John double-tracked his vocals during the bridge and George overdubbed volume pedal guitar passages in between vocal lines in the song.
 Also performed simultaneously on track four was Paul playing cymbals and, as indicated in George Martin's handwritten notes, a slight Hammond organ track which may have been played by George Martin himself, apparently recorded so quietly as to not be detected in the finished product.
 By 10 pm, the weary Beatles had completed three songs in one day.